Texas Endovascular Logo

 In order to treat the varicose veins in your eye’s orbit, you may need a surgical procedure.
 Luckily, research reveals that patients can choose anendovascular procedure, treating their condition effectively with less invasive interventions.

 Are you dealing with varicose veins in and around your eye, and want to find relief without major surgery?
-Contact our team of Houston and Dallas area endovascular specialists and request a consultationrequest a consultationrequest a consultation for orbital varices.
+Contact our team of Houston and Dallas area endovascular specialists and request a consultation for orbital varices.

 Source Page: https://texaseva.com/sources/